ARAldhafeeri/gatewatch/README.md

 # gatewatch
 Verbose, readable and flexiable Role based access control for JavaScript based applications.
 It gives the freedom for the application developer to specify the operations , resources and roles.
-Also it allows for dynamic checks using and , or query aggregation.
+Also it allows for dynamic checks using and , or query logical operators.
 As will provide functionality to manage privilaged users within the application logic using grant-policy-query-or-condition.

 ### Installation